-2 ENDANGERED SPECIES ACT: OPINION AND INCIDENTAL TAKE STATEMENT
+2. ENDANGERED SPECIES ACT: BIOLOGICAL OPINION AND INCIDENTAL TAKE STATEMENT

 The ESA establishes a national program for conserving threatened and endangered species of fish, wildlife, plants, and the habitat upon which they depend.
 As required by section 7(a)(2) of the ESA, each Federal agency must ensure that its actions are not likely to jeopardize the continued existence of endangered or threatened species, or adversely modify or destroy their designated critical habitat.
-Per the requirements of the ESA, Federal action agencies consult with NMFS and section 7(b)(3) requires that, at the conclusion of consultation, NMFS provides an opinion stating how the agency's actions would affect listed species and their critical habitats.
+Per the requirements of the ESA, Federal action agencies consult with NMFS and section 7(b)(3) requires that, at the conclusion of consultation, NMFS provide an opinion stating how the agency's actions would affect listed species and their critical habitats.
 If incidental take is reasonably certain to occur, section 7(b)(4) requires NMFS to provide an ITS that specifies the impact of any incidental taking and includes non-discretionary reasonable and prudent measures (RPMs) and terms and conditions to minimize such impacts.

-2.1 Analytical Approach
+2.1.
+Analytical Approach

-This opinion includes both a jeopardy analysis and/or an adverse modification analysis.
-The jeopardy analysis relies upon the regulatory definition of "to jeopardize the continued existence of" a listed species, which is "to engage in an action that would be expected, directly or indirectly, to reduce appreciably the likelihood of both the survival and recovery of a listed species in the wild by reducing the reproduction, numbers, or distribution of that species" (50 CFR 402.02).
+This Opinion includes both a jeopardy analysis and an adverse modification analysis.
+The jeopardy analysis relies upon the regulatory definition of DHI "jeopardize the continued existence of" a listed species, which is "to engage in an action that reasonably would be expected, directly or indirectly, to reduce appreciably the likelihood of both the survival and recovery of a listed species in the wild by reducing the reproduction, numbers, or distribution of that species" (50 CFR402.02).
 Therefore, the jeopardy analysis considers both survival and recovery of the species.

-This opinion relies on the definition of "destruction or adverse modification," which "means a direct or indirect alteration that appreciably diminishes the value of critical habitat for the conservation of a listed species.
-Such alterations may include, but are not limited to, those that alter the physical or biological features essential to the conservation of a species or that preclude or significantly delay development of such features" (81 FR 7214).
+This Opinion relies on the definition of "destruction or adverse modification," which "means a direct or indirect alteration that appreciably diminishes the value of critical habitat as a whole for the conservation of a listed species" (50 CFR 402.02).

-The designation of critical habitat for species uses the term primary constituent element (PCE) or essential features.
-The new critical habitat regulations (81 FR 7414) replace this term with physical or biological features (PBFs).
-The shift in terminology does not change the approach used in conducting a "destruction or adverse modification" analysis, which is the same regardless of whether the original designation identified PCEs, PBFs, or essential features.
-In this opinion, we use the term PBF to mean PCE or essential feature, as appropriate for the specific critical habitat.
+The designation(s) of critical habitat for (species) use(s) the term primary constituent element (PCE) or essential features.
+The 2016 critical habitat regulations (50 CFR 424.12) replaced this term with physical or biological features (PBFs).
+The shift in terminology does not change the approach used in conducting a ''destruction or adverse modification'' analysis, which is the same regardless of whether the original designation identified PCEs, PBFs, or essential features.
+In this Opinion, we use the term PBF to mean PCE or essential feature, as appropriate for the specific critical habitat.